moa-digitalagency/AdScreen/replit.md

 - **European Central Bank (ECB) API**: For real-time currency exchange rates, used in the admin dashboard for currency conversion.
 - **WhatsApp**: For admin notifications regarding registration requests and contact.
 - **Gunicorn**: Production WSGI HTTP Server.
+- **HLS.js**: JavaScript library for HTTP Live Streaming (HLS) in browsers, used for OnlineTV M3U stream playback.